MoshoodSO/Codveda-Project/report.md

 # 🔹 Level 2 — Intermediate Tasks

-These tasks introduced data analysis and more structured programming concepts.
+These tasks explore Predictive Modeling (Regression) using Python libraries like scikit-learn and work on slightly more complex logic involving data analysis, Classification with Logistic Regression and Clustering (Unsupervised Learning).

 ---